Selling Debt - How Bonds Work

 Fast forward five months

 It turns out, your friend has loaned money before and is willing to trade his mower for your contract.
-After all, he is familiar with the kid and his family and reasons they are an acceptable risk.
+After all, he is familiar with the kid and his family and decides they are an acceptable risk.
 You trade your loan contract and truck title to your friend, and motor away on your riding lawnmower.
 You tell the kid to pay your friend instead of you.
 Everyone's happy.

 Who writes the contact?

-When you sold your truck to the teenager, you probably bought a pre-printed contract from an office supply store.
+When you sold your truck to the teenager, you probably bought a pre-printed contract at an office supply store.
 Or maybe you purchased a contract from an online source that was legal in your state.
 Either way, you protected yourself against non-payment.
 You made sure the truck stayed insured and you kept the title in the event the kid stopped paying.

 Corporate bonding

-- amount of money to be borrowed
+• amount of money needed

 Gold bonds